ory/hydra/docs/docs/advanced.md

 ```

 **This value should not be changed once set in production.
 Changing it will
-cause all client applications to receive new user IDs from ORY Hydra which will
+cause all client applications to receive new user IDs from Ory Hydra which will
 lead to serious complications with authentication on their side!**

 Each OAuth 2.0 Client has a configuration field `subject_type`.
 The value of
 that `subject_type` is either `public` or `pairwise`.
 If the identifier
-algorithm is enabled, ORY Hydra will choose the right strategy automatically.
+algorithm is enabled, Ory Hydra will choose the right strategy automatically.

-While ORY Hydra handles `sub` obfuscation out of the box, you may also override
+While Ory Hydra handles `sub` obfuscation out of the box, you may also override
 this value with your own obfuscated `sub` value by setting
 `force_subject_identifier` when accepting the login challenge in your user login
 app.